It’s a very clever brush, but you don’t necessarily need these features

 - The brush cannot be charged via a USB cable whilst in the travel case

-- Competition offers better battery life and USB charging travel cases
+- The competition offers better battery life and USB charging travel cases

 Price & where to buy